UNIONDALE, N.Y. (AP) - Rick DiPietro saw the pass come out of the corner and knew he had one chance to protect his shutout.

 Simon Gagne posed other threats to DiPietro's shutout, yet couldn't turn pretty passes from Forsberg into goals.
 He missed the net on several occasions in addition to a hard drive that nestled into DiPietro's midsection.

 "You really have to tighten up this time of year when goals are tough to come by," DiPietro said.
 "If you aren't going to score many, you can't give up many."

 Niittymaki did his best to keep the Flyers in it.
 He stopped all but one of New York's 14 shots in the second period, including a breakaway by Mike Sillinger and Poti's drive on the shift before Satan's goal.

-He stopped Poti again during New York's 5-on-3 advantage in the third and finished with 35 saves.
+He stopped Poti again during New York's five-on-three advantage in the third and finished with 35 saves.
 Niittymaki is 2-1-1 since snapping his 15-game losing streak.

 "It wasn't our best game," Niittymaki said.
 "I made a couple of good saves, but it wasn't enough for us."

 Notes: Flyers D Randy Jones returned after missing four games because of a separated right shoulder. ...
-The Islanders were without forwards Alexei Yashin (knee) and Shawn Bates (groin) but got defensemen Poti and Bruno Gervais (ankle) back. ...
+The Islanders were without forwards Alexei Yashin (knee) and Shawn Bates (groin), but got defencemen Poti and Bruno Gervais (ankle) back. ...
 DiPietro has won four of five starts against Philadelphia.
 Backup Mike Dunham took the previous two losses.